W-Floyd/blog/content/post/smart-rice-cooker.md

 Heat for a given duration, or until a given condition is met.

 ### Cool
+Cool for a given duration, or until a given condition is met.
 If I someday choose to use a fan, this should be an active feature.
 Instead, it's the same as `Sleep` for now.

 ### Temperature
 Heat/cool to given temperature, optionally at a given rate of change (may be difficult for cooling if no fan is included).
 This should just be a proxy directive to `Heat`, `Cool`, and `Sleep`.
-For now that should work, but in due course, with tuning and benchmarks, this should run cooling at a variable rate.
+For now that should work, but in due course, with tuning and benchmarks, this should run cooling at a variable rate (using a fan, I wouldn't want to cut on and off all the time).
 Heating should be fine be fine with fairly large PWM, as the thermal lag I expect to be significant, and we want to try to hit our deadline as quickly as possible.

 # Dep Graph